 - Encourage critical thinking.
 Ask open-ended questions to get kids to think more deeply about serious topics.
 Ask, “what did you hear?,” “what did it make you think?,” and “why do you think that?”
 For older kids, you can ask, “do you think families from other backgrounds would view this the same way as us?”

 - Look for positives.
 There may not be a silver lining to every cloud, but try to be optimistic.
-Say, "a lot of people acted like heroes at the crime scene."
-Or, "let's find ways that we can help."
+Say, “a lot of people are acting like heroes to defend their country.”
+Or, “let’s find ways that we can help.”

 - Encourage open dialogue.
 Teens need to know that they can ask questions, test their opinions and speak freely without fear of consequences.
 Say, “we may not agree on everything, but I’m interested in what you have to say.”